Introduction to Master in Behaviour, Evolution and Conservation

 At the end of the Master of Science (MSc) studies in Behaviour, Evolution and Conservation (hereafter Master), students will be able to:

-1. Mobilise and apply knowledge acquired through creativity to solve scientific problems in ecology, evolutionary science and conservation biology.
+1. Use scientific knowledge and creativity to solve scientific problems in ecology, evolutionary science and conservation biology.

 3. Observe and learn, both theoretically and experimentally, and adapt to new information.

-7. React immediately and appropriately in discussions and problem solving.
+7. Engage in scientific discussions and problem solving.

-9. Communicate their results orally and in writing through different channels (oral presentation, poster presentation, written report and scientific article, etc.).
+9. Communicate about science orally and in writing (seminars, posters, written reports and scientific articles).

-10. Defend a project in front of experts and explain it to economic and political actors.
+10. Defend a project in front of experts and explain its broader societal relevance.

-Specific training objectives by specialisation are described on their individual webpage.
+Specific training objectives by specialisations are described on their individual webpages.

 About Lausanne and the University